Alberta will begin easing COVID-19 restrictions on restaurants, gyms Feb. 8, premier says | CBC News

 The last week of January had been a frustrating one for Albertans who are growing impatient with COVID-19 and the ongoing health restrictions.

-The shortage left the province unable to give a first dose to even one person this week.

-To date, 101,123 Albertans have been vaccinated, with about 12,000 of them having received the required second dose.
+To date, 104,327 Albertans have been vaccinated, with more than 12,000 of them having received the required second dose.

 - Restaurants, diners and politicians flout rules in protest of Alberta's dine-in ban